tarunbod/mnist-images-loader/README.md

 ===================

 ### What
-A simple python script that will load the training images from the [MNIST](http://yann.lecun.com/exdb/mnist/) data set.
+Two python scripts that will load the training and testing images from the [MNIST](http://yann.lecun.com/exdb/mnist/) data set.
 Uses Python 3.

 ### Usage
 1. Clone this repository